The Center’s Research in PFAS

 Budget: 2.8M DKK

-Partners: DTU, KU
+Partners: DTU, UCPH

 Photo: Colourbox